 The bewildering array of data categories includes:

-- Shots – on/off target, blocked, inside/outside the area, woodwork hits, from set plays
+- Shots – on/off target, blocked, inside/outside the penalty area, woodwork hits, from set plays.

-- Defence – tackles, interception, blocks, clearances, headed clearances, aerial duels
+- Defence – tackles, interceptions, blocks, clearances, headed clearances, aerial duels.

 When can I use it?